CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 ### Part 2: Knowledge Assessment

-/// type=SS, answer=[5]
+/// type=MS, answer=[2,5]

-Which statement best describes `PDO::query()`?
+Which statements correctly describe `PDO::query()`?

 - It sends queries or uploads data to certain databases.

+- It executes an SQL statement in a single function call.

 - It defines an interface in PHP to access certain databases.

-- It refers to the server’s hostname of the PostgreSQL database.

 - It represents a connection between a database server and PHP.

-- It executes an SQL statement and returns a `PDOStatement` object.
+- It returns a result set as a `PDOStatement` object or on failure a `false` boolean value.

 /// type=SS, answer=[2]